dashingsoft/pyarmor/docs/reference/solutions.rst

 If it's using :term:`Activation File` (`pyarmor-regcode-xxxx.txt`), make sure this file is not used more than 3 times, generally once initial registration completed, activation file :file:`pyarmor-regcode-xxxx.txt` is invalid.
 It should use :term:`Registration File` ``pyarmor-regfile-xxxx.zip`` for any next registration.

+**Error: invalid activation file**

+It means that the activation file is not issued by Pyarmor Team, please make sure:

+- It's exactly the attachment of activation email which title is `[Pyarmor] License Activation Code` and this attchment is NOT modified by your mail server
+- The content of activation file should be same as the email content which starts with `Dear ...` and includes the activation code in one line (it's important there is no line break in the activation code).

 **Basic/Pro License**

 1. If the date time of this device has been changed, restore it to current time